IACheifetz/half-baked-character-designer-demo/README.md

 	why: button:  we need to know when to add the catchphrase destination div for catchphrase list destination div to show user how many times each aspect of character changed
-	why: to show how many times aspect of character has changed
+	why: to show how many times each aspect of character has changed